CPK Lab (Creatine Phosphokinase) Test

-If the CK values are significantly high at baseline, levels need to be measured again within 5 to 7 days to confirm the results.
+If the CK values are significantly high at baseline, levels must be measured again within 5 to 7 days to confirm the results.

 The test does not require special preparation.
 However, you should consider that some medicines, alongside alcohol and drugs and intense workout, can increase CK levels, and your doctor should be aware if you consume any.

-As for the procedure in itself, the test is not different from any other.
+As for the procedure, the test is no different from any other.
 A healthcare provider will follow the standard venipuncture procedure, and no side effects should follow or pain.
 Usually, it is recommended to take the test before breakfast for a more accurate result.

 Normal Laboratory Levels for Creatine Kinase

 Until now, there is no general agreement on the normal range for creatine kinase.
 Some laboratories use different measurement levels and samples.

 Creatine kinase is a molecule found predominantly in the cell where it functions.
 However, it is possible to find the enzyme circulating in the blood in a range not exceeding 200 U / L.

 Normal CK values may vary depending on age, gender, race, constitution, and physical activity.
 In general, it is slightly higher in men.
 The reference value ranges between 10 to 120 mcg/L.